WJLK (AM): History

 On September 3, 2010, WOBM changed its format and branding to "Good Time Oldies", and began simulcasting on 1310 WADB.

 The WOBM News/Townsquare Media News team includes bureau chief Thomas Mongelli and morning anchor Dianne DeOliveira.

 On May 19, 2014, WOBM changed its format from oldies to news/talk.
 On January 3, 2017, WOBM returned to an oldies format, branded as "Beach Radio".

 On December 12, 2019, the station's translator at 93.5 signed off and on December 29, 2019, its new translator on 104.1 signed on.

 On February 1, 2022, at 10 am, after playing "Thunder Road" by Bruce Springsteen, WOBM changed its format from oldies to country, branded as "Cat Country 96.7/104.1", with the first song being "Cold as You" by Luke Combs.
 The "Cat Country" branding was shared with Atlantic City sister station WPUR.

 On July 10, 2023, WOBM dropped the country music format and began simulcasting the hot adult contemporary programming of WJLK, expanding its coverage to northern Ocean County; the format change also ended the simulcast with WADB, which began simulcasting WOBM-FM.
 The station's call sign was changed to WJLK on July 21, 2023.

 WJLK AM went silent in March 2025.
 The shutdown was part of a series of closures of under-performing Townsquare Media stations; WOBM AM, the former WADB, also concurrently suspended operations.
 Townsquare COO Erik Hellum told trade publication Inside Radio that the stations were closed because high expenses related to their tower leases and utilities had led to financial losses.

-In About A Month Later, WJLK AM returns as Oldies Format with Beach Radio.